 Water Contamination

-According to the American Journal of Public Health (AJPH), water contamination disproportionately affects low-income communities of color.
-Some minority communities lack piped water completely and have to rely on wells or shared water systems that may supply them with contaminated water.
-Contaminated water can be detrimental to a community’s health, causing illnesses from waterborne diseases to cancer, as well as others.
+According to Environmental Health, water contamination disproportionately affects low-income communities of color.
+Some minority communities lack piped water and must rely on wells or shared water systems that may supply them with contaminated water.

 Higher Rates of Air Pollution

 According to a study published by the Yale School of Forestry and Environmental Studies, the white participants in the study generally had the lowest exposure to airborne particulate matter.
-Hispanic participants suffered from the highest rates of pollution, followed by African Americans participants.
-High air pollution contributes to many diseases, as well as deaths from lung cancer, respiratory infections, stroke, pulmonary disease, and others, according to the World Health Organization (WHO).
+Hispanic participants suffered from the highest rates of pollution, followed by African American participants.

 Lead Poisoning

-Children of color are more likely to suffer from lead poisoning.
-The blood levels of lead in non-Hispanic black children are almost double than those found in white children, according to the Public Health Post.
 Lead poisoning can cause many health conditions and medical problems, including anemia, weakness, kidney damage, and brain damage, according to the Centers for Disease Control and Prevention (CDC).
 Extremely high lead exposure can cause death.

 Exposure to Hazardous Waste and Industrial Facilities